 Would the REAL Schlumbergera bridgesii please stand up...
-Did you know that most of these plants labelled Christmas cactus are impostors?
+Did you know that most of these plants labeled Christmas cactus are impostors?
 At the store most ‘Christmas’ Cactusare actually the Thanksgiving Cactus.
 It is true….my friend Lisa Eldred Steinkopf who is the Author of Houseplants – the Complete Guide first broke the news to me on my Creative Living with Bren Haas show.
 She shared that the Christmas cactus isn’t really the original cactus but that the plant has been hybridized.
 The new plant was being called her grandmothers Schlumbergera bridgesii cactus.
 The true Christmas cactus (Schlumbergera bridgesii) blooms later in the year than the Thanksgiving cactus (Schlumbergera truncata).
 Lisa also shares on her blog the best way to tell the plants apart.

 How to tell the Thanksgiving Cactus from at Christmas Cactus

 The easiest way to tell them apart, though, is the shape of their stem segments or phylloclades (cladodes).
-The Latin for leaf is phyllo- and for branch is -clade.
+The Latin for the leaf is phyllo- and for the branch is -clade.
 They both have these flattened stem segments, but the Thanksgiving cactus has segments with small pointed appendages, whereas the Christmas cactus has rounded edges.
 By the way, they really are cactus.
 Epiphytic cactus, as they grow in Brazilian rainforests in trees, but cactus none the less. read more at HouseplantGuru.blogpost.com

 Segments From The Plants